-Fundraising continues through the end of the year but our dedicated cyclists and volunteers have raised over $800,000 so far!
-That brings our cumulative donations for The Michael J. Fox Foundation to $6.6 million since the inception of the Ride.
+We are humbled and thrilled to share that the 2020 New England Parkinson’s Ride “Cycling In Sync” raised an astounding $1,151,996!
+That brings our cumulative donations for The Michael J. Fox Foundation to just under $7 million since the inception of the Ride.

 For 7 years in a row, the New England Parkinson’s Ride has been honored by Michael J. Fox himself as the largest independent single-day fundraising event for Team Fox in the entire country!